ListenFirstMedia/lf-cli/README.md

-  --columns=columns       only show provided columns (comma-separated) --csv                   output is csv format [alias: --output=csv] --fields=fields         Comma seperated list of fields to include --filter=filter         filter property by partial string matching, ex: name=foo --format=raw|table|doc  [default: raw] output format of the results --max-page=max-page     [default: 1] the max page number to fetch (-1 for all pages) --no-header             hide table header from output --no-truncate           do not truncate output to fit screen --page=page             [default: 1] starting page number --per-page=per-page     [default: 1000] number of results per page --pretty                pretty print json responses (applies to raw or doc formats) --sort=sort             property to sort by (prepend '-' for descending)
+  --columns=columns       only show provided columns (comma-separated) --csv                   output is csv format [alias: --output=csv] --fields=fields         Comma seperated list of fields to include --format=raw|table|doc  [default: raw] output format of the results --max-page=max-page     [default: 1] the max page number to fetch (-1 for all pages) --no-header             hide table header from output --no-truncate           do not truncate output to fit screen --page=page             [default: 1] starting page number --per-page=per-page     number of results per page --pretty                pretty print json responses (applies to raw or doc formats)

 DESCRIPTION
   Returns an array of all Brand Views available to the ListenFirst